 If you are just starting out or feel like you’ve lost your way with blogging, this book will give you a fresh dose of inspiration.

 It’s written by Ruth Soukup who runs Elite Blog Academy (EBA).
 If you can’t afford the price tag of EBA yet, this book is a good starting point to wet your toes.

-I was clueless about affiliate marketing and just had to take this course when it launched a few months ago.
 This course is by Michelle who blogs at Making Sense of Cents and has got affiliate marketing down to a science.
 She has transformed her blog in 4 years from $672 to over $50,000 per month in just affiliate income.

 The students of the course have been seeing some amazing results.
 My own affiliate income more than doubled just by implementing a couple of things in the course after finishing it this month.

 You can read my interview with Michelle to find out more about her and her course.

 - The basics of affiliate marketing and an introduction to what it is

 - Why all bloggers should be earning affiliate income